Schweizer Aircraft: Reconnaissance aircraft

 The development of the Schweizer SGM 2-37 two-place motor glider for the United States Air Force Academy in 1982 led to a new area of expertise for the company.
 In the mid-1960s Lockheed had used the Schweizer SGS 2-32 sailplane as the basis for its YO-3 quiet reconnaissance aircraft.
 Schweizer decided to develop the SGM 2-37 into a similar concept aircraft as the YO-3.
 The result was the SA 2-37A and B, known as the RG-8A in military use.

 The RG-8A was later developed by the company into the twin piston-engined and twin-boom SA 2-38 Condor with the US military designation of RU-38A Twin Condor.
 This design was further refined into the turboprop-powered RU-38B Twin Condor.
 The RU-38 was still in production in 2008.

 It is believed the US Drug Enforcement Administration purchased aircraft designated Shadowhawk from Schweizer.
 The aircraft had a poor operational history.
 They may be designated SA 38B.

 Other projects

 In partnership with Northrop Grumman (formerly Ryan Aeronautical), Schweizer developed the MQ-8 Fire Scout helicopter UAV.

 Schweizer participated in development of Sikorsky's X-2 Demonstrator, a prototype aircraft using co-axial rotor blades with a pusher propeller for extra forward thrust.

-Closure and sale
+Sale to Schweizer RSG

 United Technology Corporation (UTC), then parent company of Sikorsky, shut down Schweizer in December 2012.
-It was sold to a new company, Schweizer R.S.G., in 2018 and the production lines were restarted in Fort Worth, Texas.
+It was sold to a new company, Schweizer RSG, in 2018 and the production lines were restarted in Fort Worth, Texas.
 The company was producing three models in 2021, the 300C, 300CBi, and 333.